Spinning and Weaving in Taos 2025: Color!

 Weather and getting to Taos

 Taos is in the high desert of Northern New Mexico.
 It is about a 2.5 hour drive from the Albuquerque International Airport or 1.5 hours from the Santa Fe airport.
 Weather in October should be beautiful and still fairly mild.
 I wouldn’t expect any winter weather though nights can be quite cool and you should bring some layers.
+The images with snow in them were taken in January!

 The easiest way to get to Taos is to fly into Albuquerque or Santa Fe and rent a car.
 Public transportation in New Mexico is difficult and though there are shuttles to Taos, the businesses running them change every year.
 Mabel Dodge Luhan House may know of a shuttle that can bring you from the airport to the hotel.